Stratford-upon-Avon for Theatre Enthusiasts and Scholars

 Shakespeare Houses and Museums

-Most of the houses connected with Shakespeare’s family in the Stratford-upon-Avon area are still there and retain much of their original character.
-The furnishings and other contents of the Shakespeare Houses form part of the Shakespeare Birthplace Trust’s Museums collections.
+Most of the houses connected with Shakespeare’s family in the Stratford-upon-Avon area still exist and retain much of their original character.
+The furnishings and other contents of the Shakespeare Houses form part of the Shakespeare Birthplace Trust’s Museum collections.
 The Trust’s Museums Department is responsible for the acquisition, care, and presentation of the rare early furnishings, domestic items, paintings, and textiles from the Elizabethan and Stuart period, as well as other museum collections displayed in the Shakespeare Houses.
 In addition to items on display, the Museums Department also holds reserve collections, which may be viewed by appointment.
 Each of the Shakespeare Houses is set in beautiful gardens and grounds and welcomes visitors throughout the year.
-Despite the tight schedule, there will be enough time to visit the most important sites either as a group or on one’s own.